LGBTQ Catholics stung by Vatican rebuff of same-sex unions

 “It boggles the mind that the hierarchy can affirm that LGBTQ+ persons are made in the image of God but that their unions are a sin,” she said via email.
 “Are they made in God’s image with the exception of their hearts?
 With the exception of their abilities and inclinations to love?”

-Sister Simone Campbell, executive director of the U.S.-based NETWORK Lobby for Catholic Social Justice and an advocate for greater LGBTQ inclusion in the church, said she was relieved the Vatican statement wasn’t harsher.
+Sister Simone Campbell, executive director of the U.S.-based NETWORK Lobby for Catholic Social Justice, said she was relieved the Vatican statement wasn’t harsher.

 She interpreted it as saying, “You can bless the individuals (in a same-sex union), you just can’t bless the contract.”